In the U.S. alone, there are more than 1.2 million people who own ATVs. If you’re considering buying an ATV, you’re certainly in good company!

 What is an ATV or Four-Wheeler?

-ATVs are also good for hauling, which makes them incredibly popular for hunting and camping, or as work vehicles on farms and ranches.
-But many people own ATVs just to drive them for fun.
-Riding ATVs is relatively easy, and with a short driving course, people of all skill levels can enjoy them.
-Their versatility is a big reason why they’re so popular in the U.S.
+ATVs are also good for hauling, which makes them incredibly popular for hunting and camping or as work vehicles on farms and ranches.
+They’re also great for recreation, and since ATV riding is relatively easy, people of all skill levels can enjoy them.

 Like all motorized vehicles, ATVs come in a wide range of types, shapes, and sizes.
-These are the most popular ATV models you’ll likely encounter.
+When shopping for an ATV, here are the models you’ll likely encounter.

 Utility ATV

-Utility ATVs are designed to do heavy jobs, and usually designed with accessories like storage racks and towing hitches.
-They’re commonly used in agricultural, ranch, and even construction settings.
-They’re also great for jobs like snow removal, and for camping and hunting.
+You’ll typically see these ATVs in agricultural, ranch, and construction settings.
+They’re also great for jobs like snow removal, camping, and hunting.
 They have a low suspension and engines that typically range from 250cc to 700cc.

 Sport ATV